alpha-unito/streamflow/CONTRIBUTING.md

 ```

 ### Documentation changes
-For any changes to the documentation, it is necessary to update the dedicated test on the CI pipeline.
-In particular, the checksum of the documentation in the HTML format is tested to avoid misleading changes when new Sphinx versions are released.
+The checksum of the documentation in HTML format is tested in the CI pipeline to avoid unwanted changes when Sphinx or other dependencies are updated.

-The command below displays the new checksum in the shell
+The command below prints the new checksum on the standard output
 ```bash
 cd docs
 make get-checksum
 ```

-This new checksum must be copied and pasted into the `.github/workflows/ci-tests.yaml` file.
-It must replace the value of the environment variable `CHECKSUM` of the job `documentation`.
+This new checksum must coincide with the one in the `.github/workflows/ci-tests.yaml` file, i.e., the value of the `CHECKSUM` environment variable in the `documentation` job
 ```yaml
 name: "CI Tests"
 jobs: